rust-lang/rust/doc/tutorial-borrowed-ptr.md

 Here you can see that the variable `y` still points at the old box, which has been freed.

-In fact, the compiler can apply this same kind of reasoning can be applied to any memory which is _(uniquely) owned by the stack frame_.
-So we could modify the previous example to introduce additional unique pointers and structs, and the compiler will still be able to detect possible mutations:
+In fact, the compiler can apply the same kind of reasoning to any memory that is _(uniquely) owned by the stack frame_.
+So we could modify the previous example to introduce additional unique pointers and structs, and the compiler will still be able to detect possible
+mutations:

 ~~~ {.xfail-test}
 fn example3() -> int {